-'''

-$CRS_HOME/bin/crsctl start crs
+\$CRS_HOME/bin/crsctl start crs

-'''

 - You must run the crsctl command as the root user.
-You need to run this command on all cluster nodes. - The crsctl start crs command also starts the database.
-You will need to shut down the database before running Oracle Universal Installer.
+You must run this command on all cluster nodes. - The crsctl start crs command also starts the database.
+You must shut down the database before running Oracle Universal Installer.